JayThibs/OperationalizingMachineLearning/README.md

 In this project, we are going to configure, deploy, consume a model which is trained using Automated ML and consume the Endpoint.
 The Project also involves in creating, publishing, and consuming a pipeline.

-## Architectural Diagram
+## Architectural Diagram of the project
 ![Architectural Diagram of the project](./screenshots/azure_automl_architectural_diagram.png)

 In this project, we'll follow above steps, these are:

-1. Authentication: As we were using udacity workspace so we can't do this step beacuse of we are not authorized to create a security principal.
+1. Authentication: As we were using udacity workspace so we can't do this step beacuse we are not authorized to create a security principal.

 2. Auto ML model: In this project we will configure the AutoML, train and find the best model.